 When building your landing page, consider your audience and your competition.
-So when writing copy, you need to tailor it to your audience.
+Your landing page copy needs to be tailored to your audience.

-We already said the goal of your landing page is to get your audience to convert.
-So, the copy of your page needs to be centered around this goal and reinforced each time you write a headline, a subhead, a call-to-action.
+The goal of your landing page is to get your audience to convert.
+The copy of your page needs to be centered around this goal and reinforced each time you write a headline, a subhead, and a call-to-action.

 Your text needs to be captivating, persuasive, and above all else, clear.
 You don’t want your audience to be confused about what you are telling them or what they are getting from being on your page.

 Words that work

 - Because – Because is an indicator of an upcoming explanation of the reason why.
-Hearing or reading the word because cues the brain’s gatekeeper to let the message pass into the subconscious.
+Hearing or reading the word “because” cues the brain’s gatekeeper to let the message pass into the subconscious.

-- Imagine – The word imagine helps the audience envision the outcome of a purchase, not the act of purchasing, which helps lower their purchasing resistance.
+- Imagine – The word “imagine” helps the audience envision the outcome of a purchase, not the act of purchasing, which helps lower their purchasing resistance.
 By feeling like they already have something, buyers will want to keep it, aka make the actual purchase to keep those desires fulfilled.

 Your headline is the first thing a viewer will see when they come to your page.
 It needs to be clear and concise, confirm your offer, and include messaging that reflects the audience’s entrance point.

 According to The Next Web, our brains process visuals 60,000 times faster than text.
-Not only do captivating images make your page look better and give your audience a better page experience, but having these visual cues also entice your audience to remain on your page to learn more about your offer.
+Captivating images make your page look better and gives your audience a better page experience.
+They also provide visual cues to entice your audience to remain on your page and learn more about your offer.

 5. Social proof

 Social proof shows your audience that others have taken your course or used your products and would recommend it.
 It is a necessity to design landing pages that convert.
 The more a visitor sees that others like and benefit from using your product, the more likely they are to convert.